 If you’re visiting the islands and want to find your own space on a beach, here are some of our favourite locations that are well worth seeking out.

-Also known as the Sands of Evie, this beach offers beautiful views out over the islands of Eynhallow and Rousay, and to the Atlantic Ocean beyond.
+The Sands of Evie offers beautiful views out over the islands of Eynhallow and Rousay, and to the Atlantic Ocean beyond.
 The Broch of Gurness is nearby too, if you want to combine nature and history in a single visit.

 Even getting to this beach is a bit of an adventure.
 You have to cross two Churchill Barriers before descending the steps to the sand, found in the shadow of another one!
 You can actually walk between the 2nd and 3rd Barriers here, with the sand snaking along the shore of this uninhabited island.